 The Gannett Foundation, a corporate foundation sponsored by Gannett Co., Inc., serves local organizations in those communities in which Gannett Co., Inc. has a local daily newspaper or television station.
 The program makes contributions through grants education, health and advancement of the people who live in Gannett communities.

 Grantmakers in the Arts is a national association of public and private arts funders – providing members with resources and leadership to support artists and arts organizations.

 The Granstmanship Center offers grantsmanship training and low-cost publications to nonprofit organizations and government agencies.

-The Mid Atlantic Arts Foundation is a regional, nonprofit corporation that provides funding to organizations and individuals to encourage the creation of new works of art, promote new relationships and ideas within the performing arts community, build new audiences, advocate for the arts in education, and connect the arts and artists of the mid-Atlantic region to the rest of the nation and world.
+The Mid Atlantic Arts is a regional, nonprofit corporation that provides funding to organizations and individuals to encourage the creation of new works of art, promote new relationships and ideas within the performing arts community, build new audiences, advocate for the arts in education, and connect the arts and artists of the mid-Atlantic region to the rest of the nation and world.

 The Charles Stewart Mott Foundation supports efforts that promote a just, equitable and sustainable society.
 Grants from the foundation are made in four different programs: Civil Society, Environment, Flint Area, and Pathways Out of Poverty.

 The National Endowment for the Arts is the federal grantmaking agency created by Congress in 1965 to foster the excellence, diversity, and vitality of the arts, and to broaden public access to the arts in the United States.

 NEFA’s mission is to cultivate and promote the arts in New England and beyond.
 Its programs support artists across many forms of expression and many geographies, connecting them with collaborators and communities, fueling creative exchange and public discourse, and strengthening the creative economy.